 Academic publisher costs

 The Finnish Open Science and Research Initiative (ATT) collected the publisher costs 2016.
 This data release is a continuation of last year's release, when the ATT announced the academic publisher costs for 2010-2015.
+The latest data release is from year 2017.

 The Finnish universities and research organisations paid last year 35 million euros for electronic resources of scientific publishers.
 The biggest publisher, Elsevier, collected over 10 million euros and five biggest publishers gathered about 80 % of total publisher costs.